Ministry of Women and Children's Affairs: Advocacy

 The ministry's role makes it advocate for better treatment for women and children.
 Issues of concern that come to the fore are handled by the ministry.
 One of such issues was the 2011 when the ministry announced it would in collaboration with the Ghana Department of Social Welfare undertake a re-registration of orphanages in the country.
 This was due to media publications of poor management of certain Orphanages in the country.
 The publications reported that the orphanages were being used as transit points for child trafficking and had become places of abuse for inmates.

 Awards

 The ministry in 2011 celebrated International Women's Day in Accra.
 During the celebration, the maiden Ghana Women of Excellence Awards was held at the Accra International Conference Centre.
 The awards day was themed ‘Empowering the Ghanaian Woman for National Development’.
 34 Ghanaian women were honoured at the ceremony for their contribution to national development.

-Achievements

-The ministry from 2001 has worked on several issues of concern to both women and children.
-They include: